tonykurya/Facility/README.md

 # Facility Space Allocation
 ## Introduction

-A Simple Python CLI that allocates persons `staff` or `fellow` to Offices and/or Living Space available at Amity facility
+A Simple Python CLI that allocates persons `staff` or `manager` to Offices and/or Living Space available at the facility

 ### Features

 * Create and allocate Offices and Living Space
-* Create and allocate Fellows and Staff members
+* Create and allocate Managers and Staff members
 * Print allocations to stdout. (optionally save to filename)
 * Print unallocated persons. (optionally save to filename)
 * Relocate a person to another room